RisulIslam/WritingHelper/README.md

 How to run the tool:
   1. Download the project
-  2. install the prerequisite packages
+  2. Install the prerequisite packages
-  3. run the main.py usinf F5
+  3. Run the main.py usinf F5